-Binary data can be handled by way of treating it as text with encoding='iso-8859-1'.
-In this case the text is interpreted as in the iso-8859-1 character encoding, and the correspondence of byte values in the data to a string in the DFDL infoset is one to one.
-That is, byte with value N, produces an infoset character with character code N.

 dfdl:lengthKind 'endOfParent'

 The dfdl:lengthKind ‘endOfParent’ means that the element is terminated by the end of the data stream or the end of an enclosing complex element, sequence or choice.
 The enclosing component must have an identifiable end point, such as a known length, a delimiter, or end of data stream.
 The enclosing component does not have to be the immediate parent of the element, but there must be no other elements defined between the element specifying 'endOfParent' and the end of the enclosing component.

-A dfdl:lengthKind of 'endOfParent' can only be used on simple elements in the following locations:
+A dfdl:lengthKind of 'endOfParent' can only be used on simple and complex elements in the following locations: